Infineon/Community-Code-Examples/mtb_training/README.md

 This repository contains material used for the live training sessions conducted for Top [Cypress Developer Community (CDC)](https://community.cypress.com/welcome) contributors.
 Contribute in Cypress Developer Community CDC3.0 to be part of this training series.
 Start today, the community awaits you!

-Check the [Introduction with ModusToolbox&trade;](https://community.cypress.com/t5/ModusToolbox-Blog/Session-1-Introduction-to-ModusToolbox-2-x/ba-p/247114) blog post for more details.
+Check the [Introduction to ModusToolbox&trade;](https://community.cypress.com/t5/ModusToolbox-Blog/Session-1-Introduction-to-ModusToolbox-2-x/ba-p/247114) blog post for more details.

 ## Supported Kits
 *	[PSoC6 BLE Pioneer Kit](https://www.cypress.com/documentation/development-kitsboards/psoc-6-ble-pioneer-kit-cy8ckit-062-ble)